Updated September 6th 2019.

 You can find the application SDK samples here:

 There is also a more complete asset tracker application example here:

-Notable components tested and included: MQTT, CoAP, HTTP, secure BSD sockets, peripheral and DK board drivers
+Notable components tested and included: MQTT, CoAP, HTTP, Application FOTA, secure BSD sockets, peripheral and DK board drivers

 The nRF9160 DK serves as a software development platform, field testing tool and reference design.
 It is the vehicle for all of our certification testing which makes it valuable as a reference design.

 Unfortunately, in versions before 0.8.5, matching components for the on-board GPS antenna on the DK were not optimal and will give poor to no functionality of the GPS.
+Version 0.8.5 has some improvements, but is still not ideal.
 It is recommended to connect an external active GPS antenna to compensate.
 In order to use this, you will need:

 nRF9160-SICA is in production on May 31th.
 Is the nRF9160 DK hardware schematic fixed?
 RF switch for GNSS is newly added in nRF9160 DK 0.8.5.
 The switch is required right?
 I'm referring to the DK board to develop a device using nRF9160-SICA so I want to know if the DK board schematic is fixed.